-Why abandon the idea of a microinvasive approach
+Why abandon the idea of a micro-invasive approach

-The name of the treatment contains in a single word the application area (the liver, “PB” is the abbreviation of Prometheus bound, the titan who in Greek mythology was condemned to be bound to the rocks of the Caucasus while an eagle pecked at his liver each day) and “Lite”, which on one hand refers to the lightweight and micro-invasiveness of the treatment, and on the other, the therapeutic source (Light, therefore Laser).
+The name of the treatment encapsulates in a single word the application area (the liver, “PB” is the abbreviation of Prometheus bound, the titan who in Greek mythology was condemned to be bound to the rocks of the Caucasus while an eagle pecked at his liver each day) and “Lite”, which on one hand refers to the lightweight and micro-invasiveness of the treatment, and on the other, the therapeutic source (Light, therefore Laser).

 What is it?

-With just one PBLite session it is possible to treat liver lesions with a very wide size range and diameters of up to 5 cm thanks to the versatility offered by the multi-fibre approach.
+With just one PBLite session it is possible to treat liver lesions with a very wide size range and diameters of up to 5 cm thanks to the versatility provided by the multi-fibre approach.
 The localized thermal effect of PBLite makes it the gold standard for liver lesions close to structures at risk.

 1./2.
 SI2C41 Esaote probe with dedicated multi-fibre Guiding System